-After a nail-biting week awaiting the wrath of Hurricane Irma and an exhausting week of cleanup, it’s no surprise that future Florida home buyers will add “hurricane-ready” to their new list of must-haves.
+After a nail-biting few years since Hurricane Irma and continued hurricane damage along Florida’s Panhandle, it’s no surprise that future Florida home buyers are adding “hurricane-ready home” to their new list of must-haves.

 Hurricane season doesn’t have to mean a destroyed home.
 In fact, many people love to live along Florida’s coastal regions eventhough they are fully away of potential hurricane damage.